foundeo/fixinator/README.md

 The path to a `.fixinator.json` configuration file to use.
 See below for details on the file contents.
 The command line argument overrides the default search path (looking in the base directory).

+### goals

+Default: `security` - a comma separated list of goals for the scan.
+Possible values are `security` and `compatibility`

+When the `compatibility` goal is passed it will return compatibility issues found in the code for the `engines` specified.
+Typically when you use the `compatibility` mode you will specify the `engines` argument as well.
+Example

+	fixinator path=c:\mycode\ goals=security,compatibility engines=adobe@2023

+Added in Fixinator Version 5.

 ## Environment Variables